DockFrankenstein/legacy-qASIC-for-Unity/Assets/qASIC/Readme.md

 Github: https://github.com/DockFrankenstein/qASIC

 # Description
-qASIC is a simple collection of tools for quickly creating games in Unity.
-It comes with a lot of basic features that can make your game more accessible to others and help you debug faster and easier.
+qASIC is a collection of simple well integrated tools that allow you to make and debug games quicker.
+It takes care of the basics while you focus on your game.
+During development it can help you debug and fix problems on the spot without having to make temporary buttons or keyboard shortcuts.

 # Features
 - Game Console